 The Americans With Disabilities Act defines disability as “a physical or mental impairment that substantially limits one or more major life activities.”
-The Social Security Administration acknowledges that schizophrenia is a mental disorder that may support eligibility for disability benefits.
+The Social Security Administration (SSA) acknowledges that schizophrenia is a mental disorder that may support eligibility for disability benefits.

 Any coexisting mental health conditions should also be noted in your disability application.
 Relevant information from family members, neighbors, case managers, and other third-party sources, like work or job training programs, is also required.

-SSDI is designed for people with disabilities who have worked in the past.
-It provides a higher monthly amount based on previous income.
+Social Security Disability Insurance is designed for people with disabilities who have worked in the past.
+This program provides a higher monthly amount based on previous income.
 Although Medicare is usually reserved for older adults, qualifying for SSDI can automatically qualify you for Medicare after a 24-month waiting period.

 Adults with low income and chronic mental illness may also be eligible for housing assistance from the government.
 The Section 811 program works with developers to build affordable housing and offers rental assistance for those who qualify.
-These programs are meant for people with very low income levels and a disability.
+These programs are intended for people with very low income levels and a disability.

 Members of MyDepressionTeam have shared stories of applying for disability with conditions like depression and schizophrenia.
 Many report applying more than once before qualifying to receive benefits.